Pierre-Joly/Membership-Inference-Attacks/README.md

 1. **"Membership Inference Attacks From First Principles"** (LiRA), and
 2. **"Low-Cost High-Power Membership Inference Attacks"** (RMIA).

-We implement both *offline* and *online* variants of these attacks, assess their performance under various settings, and demonstrate how small modifications in code can transition from offline to online modes.

 ---

 ## Introduction

-In this repository, we explore how an adversary can determine whether a specific sample was part of a machine learning model's training set by examining only black-box or gray-box access to the model.
-The repository provides a unified framework in which:
+In this repository, we explore how an adversary can determine whether a specific sample was part of a machine learning model's training set by examining only black-box.
+The repository provides two attacks implementations:

 - **LiRA** is implemented by computing logit distributions (IN vs. OUT) and comparing them via Gaussian-based likelihood-ratio tests.
 - **RMIA** is implemented by building pairwise likelihood-ratio tests with a population set, approximating \(\Pr(x)\) from reference models, and then deriving a robust membership score.